openwebsolns/techscore/README.md

 ### Recipes

-To launch Techscore: `docker compose up --build`.
-The `--build` option is necessary if changes have been made to any scripts.
-See also https://docs.docker.com/compose/how-tos/file-watch/.
+To launch Techscore: `docker compose up --watch`.

 To connect to the MariaDB instance launched from Docker compose: